#PropertyHacks: Buying Your First Home In Malaysia – The Pre-purchase Stage (Part 1)

-My First Home Scheme
+3. My First Home Scheme

 Additionally, the property value you’re planning to purchase needs to be between RM100,000 – RM500,000.
-The scheme allows young adults to get up to 100% financing which means they won’t have to come up with the 10% downpayment.
+The scheme allows young adults to get up to 100% financing which means they won’t have to come up with the 10% down payment.

 The scheme is for those working in the private sector and applications can be done at any branch of participating banks.
 For a list of participating banks, check here.

-Youth Housing Scheme
+4. Youth Housing Scheme

-However the scheme is only on a ‘first come first served’ basis as it is limited to 20,000 buyers or for 2 years, whichever comes first.
+However the scheme is only on a ‘first come first served’ basis as it is limited to 20,000 buyers or for two years, whichever comes first.
 To apply for the scheme download the application form here then submit it to any BSN bank branches.